Center, Texas: History

 Shelby County was one of the original 13 counties in Texas, being organized by the Republic of Texas Congress in 1837.
-The county was named for Issac Shelby, an American military hero and governor of Kentucky.
+The county was named for Isaac Shelby, an American military hero and governor of Kentucky.
 Shelby County eventually became one of the most populous and prosperous counties in the state because of its proximity to Louisiana and location along the Sabine River.

 The settlement which eventually became the City of Center was originally called White Cottage.
 A post office was established at this settlement on April 6, 1848.

 Al Johnson, an East Texas State Representative, introduced a bill to have all county seats be as close to the center of the county as possible.
 R.L.
 Parker, the County Clerk at the time, arranged to have the county surveyed and the center located.
 The originally county seat was Shelbyville, Texas located approximately 7 mi from White Cottage.
 However, one night in 1866, a group of men led by Parker entered into the court house and stole all of the records and took them to a log cabin near White Cottage.
 Shortly after the incident, the community became known as Center, primarily to reflect the requisite location of the county seat.

 The Center post office opened in October 1866.
 In 1869, Confederate veterans Captain Jesse Amason and James C. Wilson, with wife Margaret Davis Wilson, each donated 50 acre of land for the townsite of Center.
 According to one historical account, Amason would not give the land unless the new town would have a 4 acre town square, and that is the reason that Center has such a large square.
 Mr. Wilson owned considerable land in the southern quarter of the town.
 Much of that area is called the "Wilson Addition".